skalenetwork/sgxwallet/README.md

 sgxwallet is a next generation hardware secure crypto wallet that  is based on Intel SGX technology.
 It currently supports Ethereum and SKALE, and will support Bitcoin in the future.

+sgxwallet has been tested on Ubuntu Linux 18.04.

 ## Clone directory and its submodules

 ``` git clone --recurse-submodules  https://github.com/skalenetwork/sgxwallet.git ```